Learn / Blog / Article

 How to go from idea to launch in 6 steps

-First find out, "is this even a thing our customers want?"
+Step #1: first, find out: "is this even a thing our customers want?"

 If you came to me today and said, "Hey, Stefan, let's build a spaceship!"